Search Engine Optimisation – What Not To Do – A collection of my notes on breaking Google’s rules…. and what happens.

-So Google has now released a search engine optimisation starter guide for webmasters, which they use internally:
+Google has released a search engine optimisation starter guide for webmasters, which they use internally:

 Although this guide won’t tell you any secrets that’ll automatically rank your site first for queries in Google (sorry!), following the best practices outlined below will make it easier for search engines to both crawl and index your content.
 Google

-Still worth a read even if it is fairly basic, generally accepted (in the industry) best practice search engine optimisation for your site.
+It is certainly worth a read even if it is basic best practice search engine optimisation for your site.

 Here’s a list of what Google tells you to avoid in the document;